-Having evolved from the acclaimed BusinessF1 sports magazine in March 2008, SportsPro has already become the most highly respected B2B magazine for the finance, business and sports sponsorship industry behind the world's major sports.
+Having evolved from the acclaimed BusinessF1 sports magazine in March 2008, SportsPro has become the most highly respected B2B magazine for the finance, business and sponsorship industry behind the world's major sports.

 SportsPro is targeted specifically at the decision-makers, rights holders and senior executives who determine the future development of the world's major sporting competitions, sports events, properties and deals.

 The magazine provides its worldwide audience with a compelling blend of in-depth analyses, special reports, interviews with the industry's leading figures and a comprehensive directory of every major sports sponsorship, infrastructure, agency and personal endorsement deal each month.

 The editorial team behind SportsPro is unrivaled across the industry.
 The magazine has become synonymous for the quality of its features and the thoroughness and depth of its research.

 You can read what the experts have to say about us here.